playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 > **Note**: Keep in mind Scala 2.13 still does not have a final version.

+## Lifecycle managed by Akka's Coordinated Shutdown

+Play 2.6 introduced the usage of Akka's [Coordinated Shutdown](https://doc.akka.io/docs/akka/2.5/scala/actors.html#coordinated-shutdown) but still didn't use it all across the core framework or exposed it to the end user.
+Coordinated Shutdown is an Akka Extension with a registry of tasks that can be run in an ordered fashion during the shutdown of the Actor System.

+Coordinated Shutdown internally handles Play 2.7 Play's lifecycle and an instance of `CoordinatedShutdown` is available for injection.
+Coordinated Shutdown gives you fine grained phases - organized as a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) - where you can register tasks instead of just having a single phase like Play's application lifecycle.
+For example, you can add tasks to run before or after server binding, or after all the current requests finishes.
+Also, you will have better integration with [Akka Cluster](https://doc.akka.io/docs/akka/2.5/common/cluster.html).

+You can find more details on the new section on [[Coordinated Shutdown on the Play manual|Shutdown]], or you can have a look at Akka's [reference docs on Coordinated Shutdown](https://doc.akka.io/docs/akka/2.5/scala/actors.html#coordinated-shutdown).

 ## Guice was upgraded to 4.2.0

 Guice, the default dependency injection framework used by Play, was upgraded to 4.2.0 (from 4.1.0).
 Have a look at its [release notes](https://github.com/google/guice/wiki/Guice42).
 This new Guice version introduces breaking changes, so make sure you check the [[Play 2.7 Migration Guide|Migration27]].